Brian1226/Priority-Queue/Specification.md

 ## Primary Sequence

 1. The app displays a message, asking the user to either confirm or cancel the action
-2. The user clicks "confirm"
+2. The user clicks on the "confirm" option
 3. The app creates a new, empty note